What is this page about

-Step 1: When you are in range of a wireless hotspot in Trinity you will see 'TCDwifi-firststeps' listed as an available Wi-Fi network.
-When you connect your device to TCDwifi-firststeps you will be given links to configuration instructions for connecting to the 'TCDwifi' student Wi-Fi network.
+When in range of a wireless hotspot in Trinity you will see 'TCDwifi' listed as an available Wi-Fi network.

 If convenient, you can configure your device in advance of coming to campus by following the connection process guide.
 Once you have configured your device to connect to TCDwifi it will automatically connect whenever it is in range.

 The next step after configuring your device to connecting to the Wi-Fi network, is to run a security scan to register your device and ensure that it is up to date.
 Launch a web browser and browse to https://tcdnac.tcd.ie and you will be automatically redirected to the TCDconnect registration pages, where you can download and run the scan.
 When the scan completes a results page will be displayed.
 If your device passes the scan then you will be connected within 90 seconds.

 The process for registering for the student wired and Wi-Fi networks is identical and once you register your device on one it will automatically be registered on the other.